 What inspires you to write a travel blog?

 Well this whole blogging adventure started off as a way for me to keep in touch with my family and boyfriend (now husband) while teaching in Italy of 4 months.
 It kinda died off after I returned because I was settling into a job and everything.
 Then one day during the early summer I sat down to look at the blog again and the bug got me.
 I forgot how much I loved writing, especially travel-oriented art and culture.
-And so I resurected the blog and it morphed a bit from solely my personal travel, to global travel with an arts, culture, history lens.
+And so I resurrected the blog and it morphed a bit from solely my personal travel, to global travel with an arts, culture, history lens.:

 What’s your most unforgettable travel experience?

 Funny enough, the best experiences are usually the unplanned ones.
-And in my case, they typically include getting lost or in uncomfortable situtations because I am always surprised at my courage in trusting strangers and my own intuition.
+And in my case, they typically include getting lost or in uncomfortable situations because I am always surprised at my courage in trusting strangers and my own intuition.
 I can’t really pin down one experience though, so here’s some link to some of my favorite traveling experiences:

 - New Year’s Eve in Munich

-- Groupon-ing: A Disaster Story
+- Groupon-ing: A Disaster Story.

 Have you had any Anthony Bourdain-like food experiences?

 I ate a delicious pigeon without knowing it one gorgeous afternoon in Fiesole, just outside of Florence.
-It was the ONE word I didn’t know on the Italian menu so I decided to risk it, then we translated it afterwords.
+It was the ONE word I didn’t know on the Italian menu so I decided to risk it, then we translated it afterwards.
 It was delicious though!
 However, I am sad to admit I didn’t brave the tripe while in Florence…just couldn’t bring myself to do it!

 If you were to live somewhere else, which place would that be and why?